ExtendRealityLtd/VRTK.Prefabs/README.md

   * In the `Player` settings panel expand `Other Settings`.
   * Ensure the `Scripting Runtime Version` is set to `.NET 4.x Equivalent`.

-> Note: Unity 2019.1 requires additional project setup before importing the VRTK Prefabs.
+> Note: Unity `2019.1` (or above) requires additional project setup before importing the VRTK Prefabs.

 * Download and install the `XR Legacy Input Helpers` from the Unity Package Manager.
   * In the Unity software select `Main Menu -> Window -> Package Manager` to open the `Package Manager` window.